 “They can only gain from the experience, not just from training with the first team but from doing it in front of 10,000 people at Twickenham, and it will benefit our team.”

-take on at Northampton this Friday and while Dickens is sweating over the availability of key players like Manu Vunipola, JJ Tonks, Gabe Hamer-Webb, Ben Donnell and Ollie Sleightholme, who may be required for club duty, there is no shortage of confidence after hard-fought victories in (29-24) and Scotland (21-17).
+England U20s take on Ireland at Northampton this Friday and while Dickens is sweating over the availability of key players like Manu Vunipola, JJ Tonks, Gabe Hamer-Webb, Ben Donnell and Ollie Sleightholme, who may be required for club duty, there is no shortage of confidence after hard-fought victories in France (29-24) and Scotland (21-17).

 Dickens said: “We were a bit disappointed in Scotland because we didn’t really get into the flow of the game, but it was on the back of a tough trip to France and we’d only trained fully for one day beforehand.